WindReader is a learning tool designed to help you improve your shooting scores when the wind is blowing.

 These variations will be telegraphed to you via the flags on WindReader’s main panel.
 You use these flags just as you would on a real range.

 It is up to you to watch the flags and work out how you are going to deal with the current wind condition.
-You can have the variations apply to the wind profile in a cyclic plan or,
+You can have the variations apply in a cyclic plan or,

 as you improve your technique, in a random manner.
 WindReader helps you to develop answers to questions such as…